 Québec’s blockchain industry

-Allocation of the 300-MW dedicated bloc
+Allocation of the block of electricity dedicated to cryptographic use

 Electricity rate and conditions of service applicable to new projects